 by ICANN upon 30 calendar days written notice to PTI, if PTI ceases to be an affiliate of ICANN (i.e. ICANN is the sole member of PTI, with the ability to elect at least a majority of the directors of PTI’s Board of Directors);

-by ICANN upon 30 calendar days written notice to PTI, if (i) PTI has provided ICANN with written notice that PTI no longer requires ICANN to provide the Services contemplated by this Agreement, or (ii) the IANA Naming Function Agreement and each of the Subcontract Agreements have each expired or terminated in accordance with their terms; or
+by ICANN upon 30 calendar days written notice to PTI, if (i) PTI has provided ICANN with written notice that PTI no longer requires ICANN to provide the Services contemplated by this Agreement, or (ii) the IANA Naming Function Contract and each of the Subcontract Agreements between ICANN and PTI relating to the IANA Number Services and the IANA Protocol Parameter Service, dated as of [] September 2016 (the “Subcontract Agreements”) have each expired or terminated in accordance with their terms; or

 by either ICANN or PTI (provided that the terminating Party is not then in material breach of any covenant or other agreement contained herein), by written notice to the other Party, if there shall have been a material breach of any of the provisions of this Agreement by the other Party; provided that (i) such breach has not been waived by the terminating Party; (ii) such breach has not been cured within 30 days following the terminating Party’s written notice of such breach; (iii) if such breach cannot reasonably be cured within 30 days, the breaching Party is diligently proceeding to cure such breach; and (iv) in the case of a termination by ICANN, and if PTI is an affiliate of ICANN at the time of such breach, such breach of this Agreement by PTI is a breach other than failure to pay amounts due under this Agreement to ICANN.